nakira974/nakira974/README.md

 Let's connect and build a strong network together! 🚀

 * "IF I HADN'T BEEN FOR COTTON-EYED JOE, I'D BE MARRIED LONG TIME AGO, WHERE DID YOU COME FROM ?
 WHERE DID YOU GO ?
-WHERE DID YOU COME FROM, COTTON-EYED JOE ?"*
+WHERE DID YOU COME FROM, COTTON-EYED JOE ?" *

-### Skills
+### Skills Rating 🌟

 - Software Development: ⭐️⭐️⭐️⭐️⭐️
 - System Administration: ⭐️⭐️⭐️⭐️⭐️